soulspace-org/overarch/doc/design.md

    containing children on the level of the diagram.
    E.g. a system with containers should be rendered as a system boundary containing the containers.

 Q: Shall relations between low level elements (e.g. components) and the outside world (e.g. users or external systems) be promoted/merged into higher levels in the relevant diagram?

    The relation between a user and a user interface component would be rendered directly in a component diagram.
 In a container diagram, the relation would be rendered between the user and the container of the user interface component.
 In a system diagram, the relation would be rendered between the user and the system of the user interface component.

-A: An advantage would be that relations would have be specified on the component level, where the interaction is handled or the concrete dependency exists.
+   An advantage would be that relations would have be specified on the component level, where the interaction is handled or the concrete dependency exists.
 But only relations between elements that are included in the diagram should be rendered.
 If a user or an external system is not included as a model element, relations to it should not be promoted or rendered.
 Otherwise the diagram would be polluted with unwanted elements.

+   Relations of different elements in a lower level could be merged into a relation on a higher level, but some merge rules would have to be established first.

+A:

 Q: Shall relations be automatically included in a view, when the participating components are included?

    That would make the specification of the views much shorter but relations may be included, that should not be shown in the view.
-If there has to be an exclude mechanism, the usability of automatic inclusion shrink much.
+If there has to be an exclude mechanism, the usability of automatic inclusion would shrink much.

+A:

 Q: Shall it be possible to model subcomponents, components that contain components?

    That would require a component boundary and rules, when to render the component boundary in the context of a component diagram.

 A:

 Q: How can architecture patterns like hexagonal or layered architectures be modelled and visualized appropriately within the C4 models?

 A: Each container would contain components with the responsibilities and dependencies as specified by the given architecture.
+This is perfectly possible in the current C4 model (see [hexagonal](/models/hexagonal/)).

 Q: Should names be generated from ids if missing?